Essential Tips for Renting a Car Overseas

-Compare rates between US and local agencies
+Compare rates between U.S. and local rental car agencies

 There are a few ways to save money when renting abroad: first, specialty pricing may be offered through your airline or a travel membership programs, like AAA.
 Second, If you have some flexibility in your travel schedule, it’s not uncommon for local agencies to offer walk-in service for short-term and weekend car rentals.
 It may pay to wait until you arrive to book.
-And finally, thanks to the sharing economy, there are a number of popular trip and rideshare options in Europe, including BlaBlaCar and Liftshare.
+And finally, thanks to the sharing economy, there are a number of popular trip and ride share options in Europe, including BlaBlaCar and Liftshare.